Dodgers rally for 7-4 win over Giants, sweep 4 from rivals

 TRAINER'S ROOM

-Giants: 3B Evan Longoria went on the injured list for the third time this season.
+Giants: OF Mike Yastrzemski was held out with tightness in his left calf, Kapler said after the game. ...
+3B Evan Longoria went on the injured list for the third time this season.
 The 36-year-old veteran strained his right hamstring while running out a grounder Saturday.
-He will have an MRI exam Monday.
-David Villar started at third base and went 0 for 4.

-Dodgers: Andrew Heaney is likely to return to the rotation Wednesday against Washington, manager Dave Roberts said.
-In his first season with the Dodgers, the longtime Angels left-hander has appeared in only three games — just one since April 17 — due to shoulder woes.
-Roberts is going temporarily to a six-man rotation during a stretch of 18 consecutive days with games.
+Dodgers: Andrew Heaney is likely to return to the rotation Wednesday against Washington, Roberts said.
+The left-hander has appeared in only three games — just one since April 17 — due to shoulder woes.

 UP NEXT

-Giants: Jakob Junis (4-1, 3.06 ERA) takes the mound in Arizona on Monday for the opener of a three-game series.
+Giants: Jakob Junis (4-1, 3.06 ERA) takes the mound in Arizona on Monday to open a three-game series.

-Dodgers: Tony Gonsolin (11-0, 2.02) returns from his All-Star Game loss on the Dodger Stadium mound Monday to open a three-game series against the Nationals and All-Star outfielder Juan Soto, who was serenaded with chants of "Future Dodger!" during the Midsummer Classic.
+Dodgers: Tony Gonsolin (11-0, 2.02) returns from his All-Star Game loss Monday to open a three-game series against the Nationals and All-Star outfielder Juan Soto, who was serenaded with chants of "Future Dodger!" during the Midsummer Classic.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports